Pricing Breakdown

 Feature Analysis

-I've evaluated Aider across key dimensions that matter for AI coding assistants.
+Aider was evaluated across key dimensions that matter for AI coding assistants.
 The terminal-first design might seem old-school, but it delivers exceptional control and performance, especially for large codebases.
-Here's how it stacks up:
+Here is how it stacks up:

 Code Generation Quality